-The TCAT may be required to disclose information pursuant to a court order or lawfully issued subpoena.
-The TCAT must make a reasonable effort to notify the student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek protective action, unless the court or issuing agency has prohibited such disclosure.
+The Tennessee College of Applied Technology may be required to disclose information pursuant to a court order or lawfully issued subpoena.
+The Tennessee College of Applied Technology must make a reasonable effort to notify the student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek protective action, unless the court or issuing agency has prohibited such disclosure.